mr-fact/django-mini-5-authentication/README.md

 ### Unauthorized and Forbidden responses
 `HTTP 401 Unauthorized` responses must always include a WWW-Authenticate header, that instructs the client how to authenticate.

-`HTTP 403 Unauthorized` responses do not include the WWW-Authenticate header.
+`HTTP 403 Permission Denied` responses do not include the WWW-Authenticate header.

 The first authentication class set on the view is used when determining the type of response.